-ESL 105 Advanced Conversation for Non-Native Speakers ...
+ESL 105 Advanced Conversation and Speaking Skills for Non-Native Speakers ...
 3

-Prerequisites: ESL 103/100 or equivalent skill level
+Prerequisites: ESL 103/SPE 100 or equivalent skill level, ESL 104 with a minimum grade of C

 Focus on improvement in conversational skills for non-native speakers with emphasis in fluency in speaking English, but also requiring refinement in listening skills.
 Included: current events dealing with American and International culture and films and video presentations.
 Student must take the Compass ESL test.
-Corequisites: ESL 100